joerilapin/wsjs/README.md

 An interactive workshop about Javascript

 WHO:  Joeri Lapin, BeCode 2019-2020, Antwerp

-WHAT: a 4h workshop about Javascript related basic but cool stuff, that could serve your interview;-),
+WHAT: a 4h workshop about Javascript related basic but cool stuff, that could serve your interview;-)

 DATE: planned date Wednesday 24/06/2020

 Learning by doing Quizes/investigating puzzles: the coworkers are given the opportunity to learn in a fun and exciting